-INTERNATIONAL JUSTICE MISSION is a global organisation that protects those in poverty from violence across the world.
+Company Limited by Guarantee No: 04310900 Registered Charity No. 1099126 (England & Wales) No. SC049311 (Scotland) INTERNATIONAL JUSTICE MISSION is a global organisation that works to protect those in poverty from violence throughout the world.
 IJM partners with local authorities to rescue victims of violence, bring criminals to justice, restore survivors and strengthen justice systems.